-Our obligation to issue and sell shares and warrants to the purchasers is subject to the conditions set forth in the subscription agreements, which may be waived by us at our discretion.
-A purchaser's obligation to purchase shares and warrants is subject to the conditions set forth in his or her subscription agreement as well, which may also be waived.
+Our obligation to issue and sell shares of our common stock to the purchasers is subject to the conditions set forth in the subscription agreements, which may be waived by us at our discretion.
+A purchaser's obligation to purchase shares of our common stock is subject to the conditions set forth in his or her subscription agreement as well, which may also be waived.

-We currently anticipate that the sale of the shares and warrants will be completed on or about August 31, 2012.
+We currently anticipate that the sale of the shares of our common stock offered by this prospectus supplement and the accompanying base prospectus will be completed on or about September 10, 2013.
 We estimate the total offering expenses of this offering that will be payable by us, excluding the placement agent's fees, will be approximately \$100,000, which includes legal and printing costs, various other fees and reimbursement of the placements agent's expenses.
 At the closing, The Depository Trust Company will credit the shares of common stock to the respective accounts of the purchasers.
-We will mail warrants directly to the investors at the respective addresses set forth in their subscription agreement with us.